JordanShore/mcb185_homework/course_improvements.md

 You asked whether you should care about cheating.
 In a coding class my answer is no.
 In real coding people can copy or ChatGPT whatever they want, and their skill is both, how fast and well can they adapt what they can copy, and how well they can deal with completely new problems to the world.

+In your class in particular, there are rules about what we are allowed to use within class materials.
+ChatGPT doesn't code this way, so you could catch almost certainly catch it.

 My ECS32A professor _Dr.
 Edwin Solares_ said he made his midterms ChatGPT proof.
 So he'd do them using ChatGPT, and then change them so that it would be wrong.
 If you are going to care about cheating in coding, I feel like that was a very reasonable way to go about it.

 ## Getting People to Type ##
 You want everyone to type everything line by line from the Units.
 It will never happen because it isn't mandatory.
-I could see these HW taking 3-8 hours for most people, and piling on another hour or two of typing that we don't get graded on is too much.
+Some of these HW take 8+ hours for most people, and piling on another hour or two of typing that we don't get graded on is too much.
+The challenge presented is undoubtably high enough.
 Personally, I go through and make my own versions of the things I don't know and seem to be useful.
 Sometimes this is wrong and I need clarification or coderie help, but I still save so much time overall.

 I also think it's ok that people don't type every single thing.
 But generally, the more you give them problems they have to deal with using the commands and are forced to type them, the more they will be engrained.
-It's not necessary, but if you really wanted you could do a bunch of little assignments where we have to do command line stuff and > to a HW file.
+If you really wanted you could do a bunch of little assignments where we have to do command line stuff and > to a HW file.

 ## Failing Students ##
 I know you don't want to fail anybody.
 But if someone doesn't come to class, doesn't come to coderies, doesn't do the HW, some people deserve to fail.
 It should be a very low percentage, but at the point where it makes it so we don't have an objective grading system, they should fail.